 The use of gender mainstreaming as a strategy to reach the Swedish gender equality goals dates back to 1994.
 According to the strategy, gender equality work must be integrated into the regular operations and not merely be dealt with as a separate, parallel track.

 An organisation must systematically highlight and analyse the impacts of various proposals and decisions for women and men, respectively, in order for the work to have an impact and in order to feed into the national gender equality goals.
 The resulting knowledge shall in a subsequent stage inform the design of the planning, implementation, follow-up and development at all levels of all public operations.

 Thus, gender mainstreaming does not refer to a single method but rather to a general strategy aimed to structure the gender equality work.

-To strengthen the gender mainstreaming work in municipalities, county councils, regions, county administrative boards, academia and other public domains, the Swedish government has in recent years handed out various assignments to gather experiences and develop knowledge and methods for the ongoing gender equality work.
+To strengthen the gender mainstreaming work in municipalities, county councils, regions, county administrative boards, academia and other public domains, in recent years the Swedish government commissioned various assignments to gather experiences and develop knowledge and methods for the ongoing gender equality work.

 Publication date: 9 November 2021